Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 These refreshing treats let you taste frozen Colombian fruits and are even certified by the Comuna 13 tours guides for a true local experience.

-Some of the popular flavours include:
+Some popular flavours include:

 - Lulopiña